 Phone: (802) 383-6674

 Most people will express concern about the environment, but only a handful of people will devote their lives to making sure it's protected.
-One of the only degree programs of its kind in the country, the Bachelor of Science in Environmental Studies & Policy gives you the knowledge and skills to join the growing group of environmental professionals who are agents of change tackling the multi-dimensional problems that affect the world we live in.
-The Bureau of Labor Statistics estimates that by 2024, careers for environmental specialists will grow 11% , faster than average for all occupations.
+One of few degree programs of its kind in the country, our Bachelor of Science in Environmental Studies & Policy gives you the knowledge and skills to join the growing group of environmental professionals who are agents of change tackling the multi-dimensional problems that affect the world we live in.
+The Bureau of Labor Statistics estimates that by 2024, careers for environmental specialists will grow 11%, faster than average for all occupations.

 Unlike a typical program in environmental studies or environmental science, the Environmental Studies & Policy major is focused less on theoretical aspects and more on the action-oriented practicalities of what you can do to envision bold solutions and change things for the better.